 In the early 70s, as Harvey-Salaam told me, “The Black Arts Movement was on fire.
 Everyone was finding their voices, developing their expression.”
 It was in this context that she started working with Pomare.
 “He made me think about what I was doing.
 He made me investigate what kind of energy I needed to achieve the movement or the shape or the concept.”
 She watched him nurture other dancers too.
 “Depending on what you brought to him, he would adapt and adjust and then go full steam ahead on you.
 He did that with your mind as well as your body.”

-In 1972, the same year that Ailey choreographed Cry for Judith Jamison, Pomare made Roots for Lillian Olubayo Coleman.
+In 1972, the year after Ailey choreographed Cry for Judith Jamison, Pomare made Roots for Lillian Olubayo Coleman.
 A fifteen-minute solo in three sections, it started in Africa with African sculptures, went to the song “Strange Fruit” with Billie Holiday singing about the horror of lynchings, and ended up with Nikki Giovanni’s poem “The Great Pax Whitie,” an indictment of systemic racism.
 For Harvey-Salaam, who stepped into the solo later, Roots made a statement: “We have to honor ourselves.
 We have to see life for what it is and acknowledge our greatness, our ability to survive, achieve, and thrive.”

 Angry or Alert?